Vichy France: Armistice Army

 The exact strength of the Vichy French Metropolitan Army was set at 3,768 officers, 15,072 non-commissioned officers, and 75,360 men.
 All members had to be volunteers.
 In addition to the army, the size of the Gendarmerie was fixed at 60,000 men plus an anti-aircraft force of 10,000 men.
 Despite the influx of trained soldiers from the colonial forces (reduced in size in accordance with the armistice), there was a shortage of volunteers.
 As a result, 30,000 men of the class of 1939 were retained to fill the quota.
 In early 1942 those conscripts were released, but there were still not enough men.
 That shortage remained until the regime's dissolution, despite Vichy appeals to the Germans for a regular form of conscription.

-The Vichy French Metropolitan Army was deprived of tanks and other armoured vehicles and was desperately short of motorised transport, a particular problem for cavalry units.
+The Vichy French Metropolitan Army was deprived of tanks and other armoured vehicles and was desperately short of motorized transport, a particular problem for cavalry units.
 Surviving recruiting posters stress the opportunities for athletic activities, including horsemanship, reflecting both the general emphasis placed by the Vichy government on rural virtues and outdoor activities and the realities of service in a small and technologically backward military force.
 Traditional features characteristic of the pre-1940 French Army, such as kepis and heavy capotes (buttoned-back greatcoats) were replaced by berets and simplified uniforms.

 The Vichy authorities did not deploy the Army of the Armistice against resistance groups active in the south of France, reserving that role to the Vichy Milice (militia), a paramilitary force created on 30 January 1943 by the Vichy government to combat the Resistance.
 Members of the regular army could thus defect to the Maquis after the German occupation of southern France and the disbandment of the Army of the Armistice in November 1942.
 By contrast, the Milice continued to collaborate, and its members were subject to reprisals after the Liberation.

 Vichy French colonial forces were reduced in accordance with the terms of the armistice, but in the Mediterranean area alone, Vichy still had nearly 150,000 men under arms.
 There were about 55,000 in French Morocco, 50,000 in Algeria, and almost 40,000 in the Army of the Levant (Armée du Levant), in Lebanon and Syria.
 Colonial forces were allowed to keep some armoured vehicles, though these were mostly "vintage" World War I tanks (Renault FT).

 German custody

 The Armistice required France to turn over any German citizens within the country upon German demand.
-The French regarded this as a "dishonorable" term since it would require France to hand over persons who had entered France seeking refuge from Germany.
+The French regarded this as a "dishonourable" term since it would require France to hand over persons who had entered France seeking refuge from Germany.
 Attempts to negotiate the point with Germany proved unsuccessful, and the French decided not to press the issue to the point of refusing the Armistice.